Capital punishment by the United States military: American Civil War

 On March 15, 1865, Confederate captain Marcellus Jerome Clarke, sometimes better known under the alias Sue Mundy, was convicted by a Union military commission of the multiple murder of prisoners and hanged in Kentucky.

-On March 25, 1865, Confederate captain Robert Cobb Kennedy was hanged in New York City for spying and for planting explosives around New York City, including at P.T.
-Barnum's Museum.
+On March 25, 1865, Confederate captain Robert Cobb Kennedy was hanged in New York City for spying and for planting explosives around New York City, including at P. T. Barnum's Museum.

-In July 1865, four individuals, who had been tried in a military court for the assassination of President Lincoln, were executed by hanging in Washington D.C.
+In July 1865, four people, who had been tried in a military court for the assassination of President Lincoln, were executed by hanging in Washington DC.

 On September 6, 1865, two Union soldiers were hanged in Ohio for the murder of a military policeman.

 On October 20, 1865, Confederate war criminal Champ Ferguson was hanged in Tennessee on multiple murder charges, including the murder of a Union officer in a Confederate hospital in November 1864.
 While he had been held for court martial by Confederate authorities he was released in the chaos of the late stage of the war.
 Tried by Union authorities after capture, he was sentenced to death by a military commission.

-On October 29, 1865, Henry C. Magruder was hanged in Kentucky for guerrilla activities, including several murders of captured Union soldiers from the 5th United States Colored Cavalry Regiment.
+On October 29, 1865, Henry C. Magruder was hanged in Kentucky for guerrilla activities, including eight murders of Union soldiers and civilians.

 On November 10, 1865, Henry Wirz, Confederate commander of Camp Anderson (aka Andersonville POW camp) was tried and convicted of "conspiracy to kill or injure prisoners in violation of the laws of war".
 He was executed by hanging.